Skip to main content

 Can depression make you forgetful?

-Depression is associated with multiple kinds of cognitive impairment, including forgetfulness— though memory difficulties often resolve after a depressive episode is successfully treated, according to the DSM-5.
-A depressed person may also show other memory differences, including relatively weak memory for positive events, stronger memory for negative ones, and relatively general (rather than specific) recollections about personal experience.
-Depression has been linked with reduced volume in the hippocampus, a part of the brain that is important for memory.
+Depression is associated with multiple types of cognitive impairment, including forgetfulness—although memory difficulties often resolve after a depressive episode is successfully treated, according to the DSM-5.
+It is very common for depressed people to show other memory diffferences, including weak memory for positive events, stronger memory for negative ones, and relatively general (rather than specific) recollections about personal experience.
+Depression has been linked to many brain changes, including reduced volume in the hippocampus, a part of the brain that is important for memory.

 Trauma and Memory

-Memory extends the reach of traumatic experiences—shocks to the system such as acts of violence or abuse or a life-threatening accident—allowing them, in many cases, to continue to disrupt the lives of those who had them long after they occur.
-Post-traumatic stress disorder is marked, in part, by upsetting and uncontrolled memories, which trauma-focused therapies are used to help defuse.
+Memory extends the reach of traumatic experiences—shocks to the system such as acts of violence or abuse or a life-threatening accident.
+In many cases, the memory of such experiences, in all its original intensity, continues to disrupt the lives of those who had them long after they occur.
+Post-traumatic stress disorder is marked, in part, by upsetting and uncontrolled memories, and trauma-focused therapies are used to help defuse them.

 How does trauma affect memory?